 Some tips to make sure that you do the job properly:

-- Pay extra attention the corners, as this is where you can get the most smears and swirl marks.
+- Pay extra attention to the corners, as these are the areas where you can get the most smears and swirl marks.

 - Roll down the windows a couple of inches to clean the top of the frame.